Highlights Of Island Peak Climbing with Everest Base Camp Trek

 The next day you make your way to Pangboche, and then to Namche Bazar, and then all the way to Lukla, finally ending your journey.

-Tent Peak Climbing is the also the best peak climbing you would like to check in the Annapurna region aside from the Everest region peak climbing Mera Peak Climbing and Island Peak Climbing with Everest Base Camp Trek.
-Also, do check us our Everest Promo on Youtube and Instagram.
+Mera Peak Climbing and Ama Dablam Expedition is also the best peak climbing you would like to check in the Annapurna region aside from the Everest region peak climbing Mera Peak Climbing.
+Also, do check our Everest Promo on Youtube and Instagram.

 Day 1 – Arrival in Kathmandu (1400 m)